 A portion of seats are temporarily held for domestic students.

 International students: this may impact your ability to register.

 33 seats available as of Feb 25, 2021 11:38 pm (PST).
 Availability may change at any time.

 Upon successful completion, the student will be able to:

-Identify the cash flow cycle of the firm.
+Identify the roles of the financial manager.

-Effective as of Winter 2016
+Effective as of Winter 2020

 FMGT 2540 is offered as a part of the following programs:

 Interested in being notified about future offerings of FMGT 2540 - Introduction to Finance?